qwerty678k/JavaScript-Role-Playing-Game/README.txt

 PROJECT TITLE: DRAGON REPELLER RPG

 OVERVIEW
-Dragon Repeller is an interactive web application that places the user in a procedurally generated combat environment.
+Dragon Repeller is an interactive web application from Codecademy.com that places the user in a procedurally generated combat environment.
 Players must navigate a fictional economy, manage scarce resources (Gold, Health), and strategically upgrade their inventory to defeat a Dragon boss.

 Unlike simple static webpages, this project functions as a "Single Page Application" (SPA).
 It relies on a custom-built engine to handle state transitions without page reloads, utilizing the Document Object Model (DOM) to render real-time updates based on user actions.
 The architecture prioritizes a data-driven approach, separating the game content (locations, dialogue) from the core logic engine, ensuring scalability and cleaner code structure.